semrush/intergalactic/website/docs/components/feature-popover/feature-popover.md

 @import playground

-> ⚠️ The component has a major version, changes are in [changelog](/components/feature-popover/feature-popover-changelog).

 @## Description

 **FeaturePopover** is a component that draws users’ attention to the interface element. _For example, it may point to a new function or suggest the next step to the user._